MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P03-Creating-A-Review/content.md

 # Adding a New Attribute to our Model

 The new action will be our form for making a new review.
 For now reviews just have one attribute `title`, but we can always add more.
-Let's add an attribute called `description` so we can write some more details about the review we've done.
+Let's add an attribute called `description` and another called `movieTitle` so we can write some more details about the review we've done.

 First let's add what the user sees - the `reviews-new.handlebars` form input field.